 Article summary and commentary

-Article title: Association of angiotensin-converting enzyme inhibitor or angiotensin receptor blocker use with covid-19 diagnosis and mortality
+Article title: Association of angiotensin-converting enzyme inhibitor or angiotensin receptor blocker use with Covid-19 diagnosis and mortality

 Fosbøl EL, Butt JH, Østergaard L, et al. JAMA.
-June 2020. doi:10.1001/jama.2020.11301.
+2020;324(2):168-177.

 SUMMARY:

-SARS COV 2 enters cells through the ACE 2 enzyme.
-As a result, there has been interest in how ACE Inhibitors might affect the incidence and severity of COVID disease.
-The dominant theory is that it would make the chance of getting COVID greater and the chance of severe disease higher because chronic ACE inhibitor (ACE I) use leads to an upregulation in the ACE 2 enzyme (more targets for COVID to enter the cells).
-The initial Chinese experience showed that people on ACE inhibitors had worse outcomes but this finding was criticized because of severe confounding with hypertension.
+SARS-CoV-2 enters cells via the ACE 2 enzyme.
+As a result, there has been interest in how ACE inhibitors might affect the incidence and severity of COVID-19.
+The dominant theory is that such inhibition would increase the chances of infection and severe disease, because long-term use of ACE inhibitors (ACEIs) upregulates the ACE 2 enzyme (thus providing more targets for SARS-CoV-2 to enter cells).
+The initially reported Chinese clinical experience indicated that people taking ACE inhibitors had poorer outcomes, but this finding was criticized because of severe confounding with hypertension.

-This study had 2 main questions: 1) conditional on having a COVID diagnosis, is ACE I use associated with a greater all-cause mortality or severe disease and 2) is the incidence of COVID higher in people taking ACEI / ARBs compared with others adjusting for known confounders like age, comorbidities.
+This study had 2 main questions: (1) in patients with a COVID-19 diagnosis, is ACE I use associated with greater all-cause mortality or more severe disease, and (2) is the incidence of COVID-19 higher in people taking ACEIs or angiotensin receptor blockers (ARBs), after adjustment for known confounders, such as age and comorbidities.

-So, these authors look at several large, existing national datasets from Denmark to try to address this issue - specifically national data on hospitalizations, pharmacy fills and procedures.
+To address these questions, the authors examine several large existing national data sets from Denmark, specifically national data on hospitalizations, filled pharmacy prescriptions, and procedures.

-To answer the first question, they found all the people in Denmark from February through May with a diagnosis of COVID.
-They then divided them into those on ACEI/ARBs and those who were not.
-They found 895 patients with COVID on ACEI/ARBs and 3585 who were not.
+To answer the first question, the authors identified all the people in Denmark from February through May of 2020 with a diagnosis of COVID-19.
+They then divided them into those taking and not taking ACEIs/ARBs.
+They identified 895 patients with COVID-19 who were taking ACEIs/ARBs and 3,585 who were not.

-So then they conduct a fairly standard cox regression model adjusting for age and comorbidities and find that the hazard ratio (HR) for death was HR for death was < 1 (0.83 CI crosses 1 p=0.17) meaning that, if anything there is a tiny signal that ACEI/ARB might be beneficial.
-For the outcome of serious COVID infection the HR was also nonsignificant at 1.04.
+The authors then conducted a fairly standard Cox regression analysis, adjusting for age and comorbidities, and found that the hazard ratio (HR) for death was < 1 (0.83 CI crosses 1; P = .17); therefore, if anything, there was a small indication that ACEIs/ARBs might be beneficial.
+For the outcome of serious COVID-19, the HR was also nonsignificant at 1.04.

-For the second question they conducted a nested case-control design – meaning they identified cases COVID patients with HTN and controls who had HTN but did not have COVID.
-Among cases 86% used ACE I or ARBs – but 85% of control also used ACE I / ARB.
-The adjusted HR was 1.05 (not even close to significant).
-They did several subgroup analyses looking at much older patients and men vs. women and no significant associations were observed.
+For the second question, the authors used a nested case-control design, in which they identified patients with COVID-19 and hypertension, and control individuals with hypertension but not COVID-19.
+Among the patients with COVID-19, 86% used ACEIs/ARBs, but 85% of the control individuals also used ACEIs/ARBs.
+The adjusted HR was 1.05 (not close to significant).
+The authors performed several subgroup analyses examining much older patients, and comparing men vs women.
+No significant associations were observed.

-Obviously, this is not RCT data so it is not definitive but this is now the 3rd serious study to examine these questions that has failed to demonstrate any negative effect on patients taking ACEI/ARB with respect to COVID incidence or severity.
-ACEP along with other cardiovascular medicine societies recommends continuing on these medications throughout the pandemic.
+Because these are not RCT data, the study is not definitive, but it is the third rigorous study that has examined these questions and not demonstrated any negative effects in terms of COVID-19 incidence or severity among patients taking ACEIs/ARBs.
+The American College of Emergency Physicians, along with other cardiovascular medicine societies, recommends that patients continue use of these medications throughout the pandemic.

 PMID: 32558877